What you need to know before you come to class . . .

 Please complete this questionnaire prior to the first class.
 This will help us better understand your needs to be sure you're getting the most out of the class.

 This CCC course uses the Trixie Poker Box Level 2 food puzzles.
 They are the cornerstone of our work together.
-You can purchase the puzzle at Amazon or else where on the internet.
+Choose the appropriate link to purchase your puzzle set via Amazon below:

 Please – you’ll be tempted to play with your dog and the puzzle when your Trixie first arrives, but wait!
 We want to be sure your dog has the most positive experience puzzle possible.
 We’ll make that happen in the first lesson.